ranguard/www-leo-cuckoo-org/root/cv/index.md

 #### Types of job I would be interested in:

-Mostly remote, CTO/team lead/systems architect level.
-I'm interested in TypeScript and Serverless, ideally using AWS cloud services, though that's just a passion at the moment.
+Mostly remote / Bath area; CTO/team lead/systems architect level.
+I'm interested in all web related technologieds, especially TypeScript and Serverless, ideally using AWS cloud services, though that's a passion at the moment.
 I love working with Perl, though I wouldn't start a new project in it.

 ### Skills